rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 If you use the web app, also provide a link to the web app itself, https://iib.uam.es/evamtools , or the code repository, https://github.com/rdiaz02/EvAM-Tools.

 &nbsp;
-### Authors, contact and bug reports<a id="authors"></a>

-Most of the files for this app (and the package) are copyright Ramon Diaz-Uriarte and Pablo Herrera-Nieto (and released under the Affero GPL v3 license ---https://www.gnu.org/licenses/agpl-3.0.html) except some files for HESBCN, MHN, and the CBN code; see full details in https://github.com/rdiaz02/EvAM-Tools#copyright-and-origin-of-files.

-For bug reports, please, submit them using the repository https://github.com/rdiaz02/EvAM-Tools.

-&nbsp;
 ****